segin-hls/kt/assignment/question.md

 ```

-2, split the log class into a library  and implement a Makefile
+2, Split the log class into a library  and implement a Makefile
 * Makefile should contain
 	* `make debug`
 	* `make release`